-Robert M. Whelan, Jr. was elected Chairman of the Board on January 29, 2013.
-He has served as one of our directors since 2011.
-Mr. Whelan has been the President of Whelan & Company, LLC, which provides business and financial consulting and strategic services to a broad range of companies, since 2001.
-On January 1, 2018, Mr. Whelan joined the firm of Black Point Partners, Inc., which provides financial advisory, capital raising and mergers and acquisition services to technology and healthcare companies, as a managing director.
-Prior to 2001, Mr. Whelan held a number of senior-level positions at various investment banking and brokerage firms.
-Among other positions, Mr. Whelan was Vice Chairman of Prudential Volpe Technology Group, the technology investment banking and research division of Prudential Securities, and prior to that, he was Chief Operating Officer, Managing Director, Head of Investment Banking, and a board member of Volpe Brown Whelan & Company, a private technology and healthcare investment banking, brokerage and asset management firm acquired by Prudential Securities in 1999.
-Since 2016, Mr. Whelan has served as a director of Annovis Bio, Inc. (NASDAQ), a clinical stage, drug platform company addressing neurodegeneration such as Alzheimer's disease, Parkinson's disease and Alzheimer's disease in Down Syndrome.
-He served as a director of ARIAD Pharmaceuticals, Inc., a NASDAQ-listed developer of small-molecule drugs to treat patients with aggressive cancers, from April, 2010 through September, 2014.
-Mr. Whelan holds a B.A. in History from Dartmouth College and an M.B.A. from Stanford University Graduate School of Business.
+Robert M. Whelan, Jr. has served as one of our directors since 2011.
+He served as the Chairman of the Board from January 29, 2013 to July 28, 2021.
+Mr. Whelan has an extensive background as an advisor to, investor in and board member of emerging growth companies in the U.S. and Canada.
+From 1976 until 2001, Mr. Whelan worked in the investment banking industry.
+In 1999, his company, Volpe Brown Whelan & Company, an investment banking, brokerage and asset management firm, was acquired by Prudential Securities, for which Mr. Whelan served as Vice Chairman of the global technology investment banking division until 2001.
+Mr. Whelan then formed Whelan & Co., a consulting firm which advises CEOs, boards and investors of emerging growth companies on financing and strategic matters.
+During this time, M. Whelan served on several for-profit boards of public and private companies and on the board of several non-profit organizations.
+Mr. Whelan served as a director of ARIAD Pharmaceuticals, Inc., a NASDAQ-listed developer of small-molecule drugs to treat patients with aggressive cancers, from April, 2010 through September, 2014, and of Leerink Swann, LLC, now known as Leerink Partners, an investment bank specializing in healthcare, between 2002 and 2012...
+Mr. Whelan holds a B.A. in History from Dartmouth College and an M.B.A. from Stanford University Graduate School of Business with a concentration in Finance and Accounting.
 Mr. Whelan is 68 years old.
 We believe that Mr. Whelan's qualifications to serve on the board include his executive management and technology investment banking experience.